| | Adams, Tennessee, in

 Bell Witch Cave, and many locals claim to have seen strange apparitions

 at the cave and at other spots on the property.
+An

+Explanation?
 A few rational explanations of The Bell Witch phenomena have been offered

 over the years.
 The haunting, they say, was a hoax perpetrated by Richard